ontolex/frequency-attestation-corpus-information/index.md

 **URI:** [http://www.w3.org/ns/lemon/frac#gloss](http://www.w3.org/ns/lemon/frac#gloss)

 The **gloss** of an attestation contains the text content of an attestation *as represented within a dictionary*.
-This property should not be used to provide direct quotations from the original data source, which should be represented by `rdf:value`.
-Instead, its recommended use is for representations that are either enriched (e.g., by annotations and metadata), amended (e.g., by expanding ligatures or omissions), simplified (e.g., by omissions from the original context, e.g., of the lexeme under consideration) or otherwise differentiated from the plain text representation of the context.

 <div class="description">